-There are a number of documented case studies of workers chronically exposed to cadmium oxide fumes (EU RAR, 2007).
-Effects reported include fatigue, respiratory irritation, shortness of breath, decreased lung function and recurrent bronchitis (NICNASa).
+There are a number of documented case studies of workers chronically exposed to the chemical fumes (EU RAR, 2007).
+Effects reported included fatigue, respiratory irritation, shortness of breath, decreased lung function and recurrent bronchitis.

-It is suggested that an increase in residual levels of cadmium oxide in the lungs may lead to chronic obstructive airway disease and (in some cases) mortality, all of which have been documented following repeated inhalation exposure to cadmium oxide (EU RAR, 2007).
-A lowest observed adverse effect concentration (LOAEC) of 0.0031 mg/L, based on lung effects (increased residual levels of the chemical), was derived from a study on workers exposed to cadmium oxide fumes at <0.5 mg/m over several years (NICNASa).
+It is suggested that an increase in residual levels of the chemical in lungs may lead to chronic obstructive airway disease and (in some cases) mortality, all of which have been documented following exposure (EU RAR, 2007).
+A lowest observed adverse effect concentration (LOAEC) of 0.0031 mg/L, based on lung effects (increased residual levels of the chemical), was derived from a study on workers exposed to the chemical fumes at <0.5 mg/m3 over several years.